 Referral information

-Following a referral from your GP, you will most likely be offered a telephone consultation in the first instance, where one of our specialist allergy doctors will phone you on a specific date and time.
-Following this, you may be offered a face to face appointment for allergy testing.
+Following a referral from your GP, you may be offered a face to face appointment for allergy testing ahead of discharge.
 This may involve diagnostics like skin prick tests, intradermal tests, blood sampling and challenge testing (taking a medicine by mouth).
-Finally, a consultation will be arranged in order to discuss the test results and the proposed management plan, this may be a telephone consultation.
+To conclude, you may be offered another face to face or telephone consultation follow up to discuss test results, the proposed management plan, and any further queries.

 Please inform us if you or your child requires extra time or specific equipment for face to face appointments.
-It would be helpful to know if your child is needle phobic, for instance.
+For example, it would be helpful to know if your child is needle phobic.

 Food allergy

-Between 6-8% of children and up to 4% of adults suffer from an FA.
-People with FA develop antibodies against certain proteins in foods known as allergens.
+Between 6-8% of children and up to 4% of adults suffer from a food allergy.
+People with food allergies develop antibodies against certain proteins in foods known as allergens.
 When they eat that food their body reacts, usually immediately or less than an hour after eating, although some babies can have very delayed reactions to milk.
 Reactions usually involve itching or swelling of the mouth/throat and itchy rashes and/or hives like insect bites.
 Wheezing, hay fever, eczema and flushing can also occur.

 Symptoms can be severe and include life-threatening anaphylaxis.
-FA in adults is often linked to hay fever in the spring and/or summertime, with reactions.
-This condition is known as Oral Allergy Syndrome (OAS) and involves immediate symptoms, typically itching of the lips, mouth and ears, triggered by a cross-reaction between the pollen antibodies and plant food proteins
+Food allergy in adults is often linked to hay fever in the spring and/or summertime, with reactions.
+This condition is known as oral allergy syndrome (OAS) and involves immediate symptoms, typically itching of the lips, mouth and ears, triggered by a cross-reaction between the pollen antibodies and plant food proteins

 (Source: Bscai.org - Food allergy and food intolerance (opens in a new tab))